-Alfa Laval centrifuges are a fast and cost-effective way to separate glycerin from Biodiesel.
+Alfa Laval centrifuges are a fast and cost-effective way to separate the glycerin from Biodiesel.

 The system shown above is a Teflon-coated biodiesel centrifuge system.
 We manufactured this centrifuge for a domestic biodiesel producer.

-Crude oil extracted from the ground carries salt water and sand or other sludge.
+Crude oil from the ground carries salt water, sand, or other sludge.
 Producers use settling tanks to separate crude oil from Bottom Sediment & Water, also known as BS&W.

 ‘Tank bottoms’ are the residue left in the settling tanks after the removal of sale oil.
 Earlier, much oil was lost with the tank bottoms.
 Recovery of his oil can is extra revenue for the producer.

 An Alfa Laval industrial centrifuge is a cost-effective solution for tank bottom processing to recover sale oil.
 It uses centrifugal force to separate the tank bottom sludge from the oil.